MarketingLimited/ubuntu-kde/README.md

 it and PulseAudio can output audio.

 noVNC itself only handles the graphical display and does not forward sound to the browser.
-To stream audio to web clients you can run a remote desktop server that supports audio, such as **Xpra**, and expose its HTML5 client alongside or instead of VNC.
+This image now includes **Xpra**, which starts automatically and provides an HTML5 client on port `14500`.
+Connect to this port in your browser to access the desktop with working audio.
+The noVNC interface on port `80` remains available as a fallback.

 ## Software rendering via Mesa llvmpipe